Battle of Lashkargah

-The Battle of Lashkargah was a battle between the Afghan National Security Forces (ANSF) and the Taliban for control of the city of Lashkargah.
+The Battle of Lashkargah was fought between the Afghan National Security Forces (ANSF) and the Taliban for control of the city of Lashkargah.
 The United States supported Afghan forces with airstrikes.
 The fighting started in late July 2021, and clashes occurred around the governor's residence, NDS headquarters, police headquarters, and prison.
 The police headquarters was captured by the Taliban on 12 August 2021, and the last government forces evacuated or surrendered in the night from 12 to 13 August 2021.
-More than 40 civilians were also killed in the two weeks long fighting.
+More than 40 civilians were also killed in the fortnight-long fighting.

 Background

-Lashkargah, the capital of Helmand Province, was previously attacked by the Taliban in October of 2020.
+Lashkargah, the capital of Helmand Province, was previously attacked by the Taliban in October 2020.
 According to the governor, their attack had been repulsed.
 Clashes occurred around the city in May 2021.
 In the weeks leading up to early June, the Taliban conducted several attacks on Lashkargah, mostly around districts 10 and 3 in the city.
 Those districts briefly fell to the Taliban.

 In the weeks before the assault on Lashkargah, the local police forces had mostly deserted their posts.
 As a result, the defense of an area was mostly carried by local, ill-equipped border soldiers.
 They were mainly motivated by loyalty to their commanding officer Captain Ezzatullah Tofan, instead of allegiance to the central government.

-By 22 July government forces were pulling troops from Majrah District and Garmsir District to reinforce Lashkargah, causing those districts to fall to the Taliban.
+By 22 July government forces were pulling troops from Majrah District and Garmsir District to reinforce Lashkargah, hastening the fall of those districts to the Taliban.